terzhang/kekat-mono/README.md

 # Kekat Chat :cat2:

-A monorepo containing the front-end and back-end for the Kekat, a real time chat app written in TypeScript and powered by GraphQL.
+A monorepo containing the frontend and backend for the Kekat, a real time chat app written in TypeScript and powered by GraphQL.

+> Still a huge work in progress.
+Contact me if you want to be involved or scold at my codes.

 ## Features